BlakeCLewis/MyPiLN/README.md

 WARNING!
 Electricity and heat are dangerous!
 Please be careful and seek professional help if you are not experienced dealing with high voltage and heat.
 Use this code/information at your own risk.

 Web-based Raspberry Pi Kiln Control Application:
-- forked of pvarney/PiLN
+- fork of pvarney/PiLN
 - switched out LCD for pioled, then again for RPLCD, but with i2c interface(2 GPIO pins)
+	+ i2c is slow, blanking to refresh is anoying, so display class writes without blanking
 - switched out MySQL for sqlite3(low resource consumption)
 - still need to figure out the loging/debug stuff better
 - achieved my goal to run on Rasberry Pi Zero W:
 	+ sqlite3 instead of MySQL
-	+ lighttpd instead of apache2 (apache memory was 1/2 pi memory, lighttpd does not show up in top)
+	+ lighttpd instead of apache2 (apache memory was 1/2 pi zero memory, lighttpd does not even show up in top)
 	+ 'startx chromium-browser --start-maximized' (chrome in X with no window manager)
 	+ or 'startx konqueror', then shft-ctrl-F to go full screen
 - kiln sitter(KS) as a sensor
 	+ KS functions as 'ARMED', can not start firing without kilnsitter being armed
-	+ mode 1: set top temp higher than KS cone, thermocouple temp is shutoff trigger
+	+ mode 1: set top temp lower than KS cone, thermocouple temp is shutoff trigger, KS is safety
-	+ mode 2: set top temp lower than KS cone, ks cone is shutoff trigger
+	+ mode 2: set top temp higher than KS cone, KS is shutoff trigger, thermocouple is safety
 - display class:
-	+ removes display code from main script
+	+ remove display code from main script
-	+ make it easier to change display hardware
+	+ easier to change display hardware

 Future improvements:
 - wrap pioled into display class
 - thermocouple class:
-	+ to ease changing thermocouple chip,
+	+ ease switching thermocouple chip,
 	+ MAX31855 current harware,
-	+ MAX31856 has 50/60hz filter and a correction table and can do multiple types including S,
+	+ MAX31856 has 50/60hz filter and a correction table and can do multiple types including S, minimal change
 	+ MAX31850 w/onewire interface, enables multiple thermocouples on one GPIO;
 - performance watchdog:
 	+ shutdown when a minimum rate cannot be maintained,